This post may contain affiliate links. Please see my disclosure policy for details.

-As a domino effect, all the attractions were packed out and the roads were jammed too!
+Like a domino effect, all the attractions were packed out and the roads were jammed too!

 The peak season of Kerala is September to March which is the best time to visit for the weather.
 But, I’d expect big crowds.

 April – June is the summer months, which although hot, is the perfect time for wildlife spotting.
-It will be busier due to everyone wanting to escape heat in the clouds.
+It will be busier due to everyone wanting to escape the heat in the clouds.

 Another great time to visit is in Monsoon from July – September.
 The rains will fall, making all the jungle nice and lush, plus there will be lots of waterfalls to enjoy in full force!

-I would suggest the in between seasons at the end of March or the end of September.
+I would suggest the in-between seasons at the end of March or the end of September.
 This is still counted as the ‘off’ season so everything will be cheaper and you’ll avoid some of the heavier crowds too.

 How to reach Munnar from Kochi

-The easiest and most convenient way to reach Munnar from Kochi is to self drive.
-This means you can take your time, stop where you like and have the freedom to go sightseeing.
+The easiest and most convenient way to reach Munnar from Kochi is to self-drive.
+This means you can take your time, stop where you like, and have the freedom to go sightseeing.